Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

   <img src= "https://raw.githubusercontent.com/Me-ghana/Coin-Counter/master/CoinImages/Coins3.png" width = "450">
 </p>

 While we chose to use the simple blob detector, there are several other algorithms that we can have used instead.
-It is interesting to take a look and see the different results that we get from these algorithms:
+If you're not interested in hearing about the alternatives, skip ahead to Step 4.

 Alternative #1: Find Contours